felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 ## Drawing Rectangles

-To aid with simple operations on lists of vectors, we will create a `Util.cs` script defining a few operations.
+To aid with simple operations on lists of vectors, we will create a `Util.cs` script defining a few handy operations.

 <script src="https://gist.github.com/Hyperparticle/0629b17b6a7ceecec4e40764890058be.js"></script>

-Next we create an empty `Rectangle` prefab and attach a script called `DrawRectangle.cs`.
+Next, create an empty `Rectangle` prefab and attach a script called `DrawRectangle.cs`.
 The rectangle prefab is expected have a `MeshFilter` to draw its mesh (make sure to add a material to properly display the mesh), and `LineRenderer` to draw a rectangle outline.
-We expose a public `FillColor` for the mesh.

 `DrawRectangle.cs` defines two public functions: